What Is Chronic Pain? Here Are the Symptoms, Causes, and Treatments

 - Anti-inflammatory foods.
 Switching up your eating habits won’t immediately turn off your pain symptoms, but a diet high in fruit and vegetables, whole grains, fish, and lean protein might reduce pain related to an autoimmune condition over the long term.
 These foods to manage pain also happen to be delicious!

 Don’t suffer in silence.
 It’s important to recognize when your pain management options are no longer working and speak to your doctor to find something that will.
+Here’s how to tell if you should get a cortisone shot.

 The Science of Pain